 No, no we did not.
 After a lovely message from a friend, we scrapped Devonport and Strahan for this beautiful St Helens beach house…

-Unfortunately, this did mean that we missed Cradle Mountain from our trip.
+Unfortunately, this did mean that we missed Cradle Mountain from our trip which I’d absolutely love to go back and see one day.
 Instead, we enjoyed some much needed relaxation after a hectic few weeks.

-Although we did change our plans, this itinerary will work really well if you are looking to do a circular loop of the island.
+Although we did change our plans, our original itinerary will work really well if you are looking to do a circular loop of the island.
 With a mix of white sand beaches, rolling hills and clear lakes, the Tasmanian road trip is all about outdoorsy, relaxed fun.

 One last thing – if you’re surgically attached to your phone, prepare yourself.
 Telstra is about the only network that has reliable coverage in the more rural areas so bring a good book!